Skip Maine state header navigation

 Light Detection and Ranging (LiDAR)

 LiDAR, what is it and why do we need it?
 Many might ask why it is worthwhile to spend $200 to $300 per square mile to acquire this data.
 LiDAR technology produces one of, if not the most valuable data sets for remote sensing of the earths surface.
-Wikipedia provides a informative and brief description of what the data actually is, a set of points that are defined by X,Y, and Z coordinates defining the points location in space.
+The term Lidar stands for Light Detection and Ranging, but in every day language think of it as data collected by bouncing lasers off the earths surface at a high rate of speed creating a very accurate representation of the earths surface very quickly.
+Wikipedia provides an informative and brief description of what the data actually is, a set of points that are defined by X,Y, and Z coordinates defining the points location in space.
 The LiDAR acquired for Maine by the GeoLibrary is specifically georeferenced to locate the data in terms of latitude, longitude and elevation.
 This data can be used for many purposes including determining:

 Statewide LiDAR Acquisition